- 1 236.7.1 General Provisions

 - When the land owners have not conveyed or disclaimed their interests in the tenant-owned improvements, the offer to tenant-owners will be made by use of a letter designated as Offer Letter - Tenant Owner No Disclaimer, (Form 7.2.5B(2)) with a Disclaimer (Form 7.2.5C) attached.

 - The tenant offer will be conditioned upon the tenant obtaining execution of the necessary disclaimers.
-Completion of the transaction including Release of Structures and Leasehold, (CCO RW 15) and payment shall not be made unless the landowners convey their interest by deed or provide a disclaimer.
+Completion of the transaction including Release of Structures and Leasehold, (CCO RW15) (Form RW15 is accessible in eAgreements) and payment shall not be made unless the landowners convey their interest by deed or provide a disclaimer.

 C. Disclaimer by Owner in Tenant Owned Improvements